atlaie/thoughtful-faces/README.md

 ### Prerequisites

-Ensure you have Python installed (preferably version 3.8 or higher) and a suitable package manager like `pip`.
+Ensure you have Python installed (preferably version 3.9.6) and a suitable package manager like `conda`.

 ### Installation